 - Shredded Chicken – a moist and flavorful lean protein.

-- Cheese Tortellini – I used one package of refrigerated cheese tortellini but you could definitely use more!
+- Cheese Tortellini – one package of refrigerated cheese tortellini is all I needed, but you could definitely use more if you like a thicker soup.

 - Grated Parmesan – melts into the broth to make it extra creamy and provides a sharp, salty, nutty flavor.